tjacob0101/PlaywrightDemo/README.md

 - Launching of default Chromium Playwright browser before running all tests
 - Basic report generation - Cucumber Json/Html reporters
 - Utilies function to help you with writing steps
+- Ability to run in CI via github actions

 ## Installation
 Clone the repo